michaelandrefraniatte/michaelandrefraniatte/README.md

 Source codes, Programs, designs, informations, documentations, websites, web applications, extensions, books, concepts, ideas, trademarks, visuals, and all in touch with my works are my own properties.
 No one may copy.

+**Requirements:**

 ✉ michael.franiatte@gmail.com

-**Requirements:**

-Being a sponsor is required to use.
-Only privately.
-Contact me and my consents.
+Contact me and my consents, being a sponsor is required to use.
+Only privately use is tolerate.

 [![Sponsor michaelandrefraniatte](github_sponsor.svg)](https://github.com/sponsors/michaelandrefraniatte)